Master’s in Data Science Programs in Kansas

 - Data science support from KU Cancer Center’s Biostatistics and Informatics Shared Resource (BISR).

 Bonus Round: If you’ve fallen in love with bio-work, be sure to check out the Kansas IDeA Network of Biomedical Research Excellence.
-It’s designed to help researchers compete for NIH funds in the field of cell and developmental biology (e.g. bioinformatics) and pretty much every university in Kansas is a part of it.
+It’s designed to help researchers compete for National Institutes of Health funds in the field of cell and developmental biology.

 Online Data Science Programs in Kansas

-There aren’t many online degrees in Kansas, but the ones that exist are fairly solid.
-If you’re concerned about making the leap into virtual education, have a quick peek at our advice on what to look for in an online data science program.
+There aren’t many online degrees in Kansas, but if you’re concerned about making the leap into virtual education, have a quick peek at our advice on what to look for in an online data science program.

 Online Graduate Certificates in Data Science